0xE111/cat-400/docs/tutorials/04 - ecs/readme.md

 Playing with entities
 ---------------------

 Now it's time to create a player.
-Since `Entity` is just int and usually should not be changed, it's a good practice to use `let` to show and force unmutability.
+Since `Entity` is just int and usually should not be changed, it's a good practice to use `let` to show and force immutability.

 ```nim
 let player = newEntity()